arch11nux/old-playbook-securitycompliance/readMe.txt

 This profile configures Red Hat Enterprise Linux 7 to the Security Compliance

-How to apply this remediation role: ansible-playbook securitycompliance.yml -i hosts -ask-vault-pass
+How to apply this remediation role: ansible-playbook securitycompliance.yml -i hosts --ask-vault-pass

 Requirements
 Ansible version 2.5 or higher